SvnFrs/btw-arch-dots/INSTALLATION.md

 # Arch Linux Installation Guide

-A comprehensive installation script for Arch Linux with GNOME desktop environment.
+A comprehensive installation script for Arch Linux with support for both systemd-boot and GRUB bootloaders, plus yay AUR helper setup.

 ## Prerequisites

 - Arch Linux ISO booted in UEFI mode
 - Internet connection
 - USB drive or SSD for installation
+- This repository cloned to access boot loader templates

 ## Installation Steps